Leafwing-Studios/fop-rules/docs/rules/combat/conditions.md

 - The efficacy of forced movement applied to you is doubled.
 - You can pass through enemy tiles, and enemies can pass through your tiles.
 - You ignore ground effects.
-- You cannot spend movement to move into new tiles.
+- You cannot spend movement to move laterally.
 - At the end of each of your turns, you may shift once.

 ## Banished